-- (1) Free cash flow is a non-GAAP financial measure which represents cash flow from operations minus capital expenditures.
-Both cash flow from operations and capital expenditures presented above are as reported in our Annual Report on Form 10-K for the years presented. - Adjusted operating income and adjusted EBITDA are non-GAAP financial measures which exclude the impact of certain items in order to better reflect the results of ongoing operations.
-See Appendix A for a reconciliation of non-GAAP financial measures to our results as reported under GAAP.
+Free cash flow is a non-GAAP financial measure, which represents cash flow from operations minus capital expenditures.
+Both cash flow from operations and capital expenditures presented above are as reported in the Company's Annual Report on Form 10-K for the years presented.
+Includes special dividend of \$8.00 per share paid on March 9, 2017.

+(3) EBITDA is a non-GAAP financial measure.
+See Appendix A for a reconciliation of EBITDA to our results reported under GAAP.